grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 Once the rollout has been done run the following helm command to verify if we have successfully migrated the Mimir memberlist to check the cluster label.

 ```
-helm --kube-context=k3d-mimir --namespace=[your-mimir-namespace] get values [your-mimir-release-name]
+helm --kube-context=[your-k8s-context] --namespace=[your-mimir-namespace] get values [your-mimir-release-name]
 ```

-You should see the following values as what we have set above.
+You should see the following config the in the values as what we have set above.

 ```
 mimir